Here are the steps to follow:

 Power your station

-After a few seconds, the station will start flashing blue lights.
-This means that the station is ready and go can go to the next step.
+After a few seconds, if the RGB LED blinks 3 times between green 🟢 and blue 🔵 , it means that the station is waiting for WiFi to be configured.
+You can then go to the next step.

 Connect to the station local WIFI network